adambennett/StS-DuelistMod/README.md

 # Known Issues
 - Downgrading cards does not work properly when cards that have Tribute-based upgrades become Downgraded.
 However in most cases, this is beneficial and it should never crash the game or cause any other major side effects.
-- Insanity Modifier does not work properly
 - Future Diary relic (Aspiration) sometimes causes issues
 - Buffer orb has problems with powers that don't stack, needs major overhaul
-- Wiretap can create copies of itself
+- Pumprincess/Pumpking/Gigaplant cannot resummon each other, and Shallow Grave cannot resummon these cards either
+- Prismatic Shard should be removed from relic pools while the Duelist is loaded
+- Mirror Force is buggy and sometimes does way too much damage
+- Ultimate Offering can sometimes get into an infinite loop and murder you
+- Many cards with tribute-based upgrades are slightly buggy and can have undefined behavior
+- Monkei's Paw relic (Halation) causes various issues, beware
+- Time Maze and Toon Rollback/Toon Magic interaction is buggy
+- Heavy Storm doesn't always remove powers properly from everyone, and exhausts although the card text does not say so
+- Bottled Mercury relic sometimes gets set on the wrong card after save & quit (Infinite Spire)
+- Tomb Looter does not trigger properly when attacking with a max stack of summons with a Tribute card

 # To Do (ordered by priority)
+- Balance updates
 - Add a few more starting decks
 - Add more random-generation-only cards
 - Add additional Relics and Potions
-- Translations (Chinese at least, maybe Russian)
+- Translations (Chinese, Korean, maybe Russian)
 - Add event(s)
 - Add enemies

 # Creator Information
 Thanks for playing the Duelist!
 Please let me know if you have any feedback or bug reports!